-Set up Amazon VPC peering to work with AWS resources outside of Amazon Lightsail
+Set up Amazon VPC peering to work with resources outside of Amazon Lightsail

 To enable VPC peering in Lightsail, you need to have a default Amazon VPC.
-If you don't have a default Amazon VPC, you can create yours again (or create one for the first time, if you have an older AWS account).
-To learn more, see Creating a Default VPC in the Amazon VPC documentation.
+If you don’t have a default Amazon VPC, you can create one.
+To learn more, see Creating a Default VPC in the Amazon VPC User Guide.

 Once you have a default Amazon VPC, follow these instructions to peer your Lightsail VPC with your Amazon VPC.